China says employment resilient despite slower economic growth

 China's cabinet hopes to create more jobs through new policies including giving tax breaks to firms set up by college graduates and the unemployed, state television said on Tuesday.

-The urban unemployment rate hovered between 4 percent and 4.5 percent in the last decade, even during the global financial crisis, partly because it does not account for China's 298 million migrant laborers.
+The urban unemployment rate hovered between 4 percent and 4.5 percent in the last decade, even during the global financial crisis, partly because it does not account for China's 298 million migrant labourers.

 To improve the data, the Chinese government has devised a new jobless rate that is compiled through surveys.
 The statistics bureau said last week that the survey-based jobless rate hovered around 5.1 percent.